PROFILE

 that of the United States.

-of the labor force engaged in agriculture.
+the labor force engaged in agriculture.
 Many

 farmers supplement their income with part-time